Let’s work together

 Where do you work?

 I run weekly Speech and Language Therapy clinics in Portsmouth and on the Isle of Wight.
 Home and setting visits are also available where appropriate.
-You can book an appointment directly via the online booking calendar.
+I also offer child speech therapy sessions and parent consultation sessions online.

 How do I know if my child would benefit from Speech and Language Therapy?

-The best place to start is to send a quick message via the contact form, so you can tell me a little about your child.
-Then we can discuss your child’s communication skills and how they might benefit from some SaLT support.
+The best place to start is to get in touch, so you can tell me a little about your child.
+We can then discuss your child’s communication skills and whether SaLT sessions is right for them.

 What does therapy actually involve?